CostaMeleFincons/auto-contractive-maps/README.md

 # ac-maps

+tl;dr: WARNING: Do not use Auto Contractive Maps.
+They do exactly the opposite of what they claim to do.

 This program implements an Auto Contractive Map algorithm as defined in Buscema, Massimo, et al. "Auto-contractive maps: an artificial adaptive system for data mining.
 An application to Alzheimer disease."
 Current Alzheimer Research 5.5 (2008): 481-498.

 ## Installation